Gregg Bordowitz

-Gregg Bordowitz (born August 14, 1964) is a writer, artist, and activist currently working as a professor in the Video, New Media, and Animation department at The School of the Art Institute of Chicago.
+Gregg Bordowitz (born August 14, 1964) is a writer, artist, and activist who worked as a professor in the Video, New Media, and Animation department at The School of the Art Institute of Chicago and the Whitney Museum Independent Study Program.
+He was appointed director of the Whitney Program in 2023.

 Biography

-Gregg Bordowitz was born August 14, 1964 in Brooklyn, NY.
+Gregg Bordowitz was born August 14, 1964, in Brooklyn, New York.
 In 1982, Bordowitz began his academic career at the School of Visual Arts, then studied at the Whitney Museum Independent Study Program from 1985 to 1986, and at New York University from 1986 to 1987.
 In 1987, Bordowitz dropped out of school to become a full-time video artist, guerilla TV director, and activist with the direct action advocacy group ACT UP.
 During this time, Bordowitz was central to the formation of the notable video activist collective, Testing the Limits, who produced work documenting AIDS activism that were distributed through television, museums, schools, and community centers.
 He also wrote prolifically on the topic of AIDS activism, contributing heavily to the 1987 "AIDS: Cultural Analysis/Cultural Activism" of the well-respected academic journal October.
 In 1988, Gregg Bordowitz tested positive for HIV and, as a result, came out as a homosexual man to his mother and stepfather.
 He left Testing the Limits (now a self-sufficient non-profit entity) to focus on a more 'guerilla' approach to documenting AIDS activism.
 In 1988, he met video artist Jean Carlomusto at a demonstration partnered with her to produce the Gay Men's Health Crisis (GMHC) cable TV show Living With AIDS, which ran regularly until 1994.
 In 1989, he, along with numerous other video activists, formed DIVA (Damned Interfering Video Activists), a partner organization to ACT UP, dedicated to accurately documenting the protests organized by ACT UP and providing an alternative representation of the AIDS activist movement than the one presented by the mainstream media.

+In addition, Bordowitz positions documentary activism as central to challenging dominant media representation that dictate public understandings of both the AIDS epidemic and queerness.
+Testing the Limits, effectively a trailer for Fast Trip, Long Drop, demonstrates his belief in video as a political tool to challenge these representations.
+One of his analytical contributions, his 1994 essay “Picturing a Coalition,” Bordowitz argues that video is more than just a documentary; it is a means of building political alliances across identities and lived experiences.
+He calls video a “coalition-building medium,” due to its accessibility and pedagogical capacity.
+As he writes, “video activists must clarify situations, render relations, and clarify possibilities”.